Next Event

 About the Event

-Youth obesity is complex and requires thoughtful, patient-centred, multidisciplinary support.
-This event provides a space to discuss the latest evidence and prevention & treatment options for young people and their families from various perspectives .
+Obesity is a complex, chronic condition requires thoughtful, patient-centred, multidisciplinary support.
+This event provides a space to discuss the latest evidence and prevention & treatment options for young people and their families from various perspectives.

 We must stay anchored to the fundamentals: maintaining a non-weight focus and supporting good nutrition, functional health, and emotional well-being.
 That said, we are entering a new era where GLP-1 medications may benefit selected adolescents, but safe use requires careful assessment, monitoring, and strong multidisciplinary care.